JacobWeisenburger/zod_utilz/README.md

 - [TODO](#todo)

 ## Purpose
+- Simplify common tasks in [Zod](https://github.com/colinhacks/zod)
-To fill the gap of features that might be missing in Zod.
-Always open to suggestions.
+- Fill the gap of features that might be missing in [Zod](https://github.com/colinhacks/zod)
+- Provide implementations for potential new features in [Zod](https://github.com/colinhacks/zod)

+## Contribute
+Always open to ideas.
+Positive or negative, all are welcome.
 Feel free to contribute an issue or PR.

+## Yet another library
+You might not want to install yet another library only to get access to that one [Util](#utilz) you need.
+No worries.
+Feel free to copy and paste the code you need into your project.
+It won't get updated when this library gets updated, but it will reduce your bundle size. :D.

+Perhaps in the future there will be a way to install only the [Utilz](#utilz) you need.

 ## Installation